The best life is a God First life

 The Bible continues to be the #1 bestseller

-To me, the idea that God went through all this effort Including, the sacrifice of Christ on the Cross so that we might have eternal life.
-That He spent thousands of years bringing all of it to fruition only to give us a Bible we can’t trust to be accurate or understand with a little effort, reasoning, and discernment would be ridiculous.
+, I just can’t perceive that God went through all this effort, including the sacrifice of Christ on the Cross so that we might have eternal life, that He spent thousands of years bringing all of this to fruition only to give us a Bible, we can’t trust to be accurate or understand with a little effort, reasoning, and discernment; this would be ridiculous.

 “All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.”